danvrg12/Alumni-Records-Extractor/README.md

 ---

 **⚠️ Privacy Note**: Ensure you have proper authorization before processing any documents containing personal information.
-This tool is designed for legitimate data extraction purposes only.
+This tool is designed for legitimate data extraction purposes only, specific to CHRIST(Deemed to be University).